-The Artifact Viewer offers a variety of features letting the analyst explore, in detail, each artifact processed by NowSecure Lab Workstation.
+The Artifact Viewer offers a variety of features letting the analyst explore, in detail, each artifact processed by Workstation.
 This allows for a deeper analysis and custom findings in order to deliver the most complete mobile application security assessment.

 You can create findings, notes, and outputs directly from the Artifact Viewer using the toolbar at the top-left corner of the window: